ssenthil21/qtick-mcp/docs/multi_step_tool_workflow.md

 If you are wiring this flow into a new agent for the first time, work through the following high-level tasks.
 Each step links to the deeper guidance later in this document so you can iterate quickly:

-1. **Bootstrap an MCP client** – Instantiate `FastMCPClient` (or the LangChain wrapper) pointed at your QTick MCP server and verify that `client.list_tools()` returns the expected endpoints.
-The repo includes an integration test harness you can copy from `TEST_mcp_client.py` to validate basic connectivity.【F:TEST_mcp_client.py†L1-L34】
+1. **Bootstrap an MCP client** – Use `mcp.client.session.ClientSession` with either the SSE or Streamable HTTP transport pointed at your QTick MCP server and verify that `session.list_tools()` returns the expected endpoints.
+The repo includes integration test harnesses (`TEST_mcp_client.py`, `TEST_mcp_client_stream.py`, `TEST_mcp_client_sse.py`) that demonstrate both transports and basic connectivity checks.【F:TEST_mcp_client.py†L1-L34】【F:TEST_mcp_client_stream.py†L1-L19】【F:TEST_mcp_client_sse.py†L1-L17】
 2. **Codify the tool catalogue** – Record the object → tool mapping shown below inside your planner prompt or controller so the model can resolve which tool to call for each entity (§1).
 3. **Implement intent parsing** – Translate user utterances into `(entity, instruction, filters)` tuples using your preferred NLP layer (§3).
 Start with keyword matching, then layer in LLM-based parsing once the basic loop works.
 4. **Build the dispatcher/controller** – Reuse or adapt the `ENTITY_TOOL` mapping and `fetch_entity_rows` helpers in §4 so you
    can issue tool calls with consistent arguments.
-5. **Add a reasoning loop** – After each tool call, feed the JSON payload back to the LLM (via `ask_model` or a higher-level agent executor) and let it decide whether more data is needed (§5).
+5. **Add a reasoning loop** – After each tool call, feed the JSON payload back to the LLM (via your completion API or a higher-level agent executor) and let it decide whether more data is needed (§5).
 Only once the model is satisfied should you stream the final answer to the user.
 6. **Test end-to-end** – Simulate prompts like "List me appointments for today and tell me the contact number" by driving the planner in a unit/integration test.
 The repository's `tests/` folder contains FastAPI + agent harnesses you can reuse to stub responses while you iterate.【F:tests/test_agent_run.py†L1-L94】